SatvikVishwakarma/Aegis/README.md

 **Step 4: Access the dashboard**
 - Open http://localhost:3000
-- Login with username: `admin`, password: `password123`
+- Login with the user account you created during server setup
-- **IMPORTANT:** Change the default password immediately!

 ---

 ## User Management

-Aegis includes a complete database-backed user management system.
-No hardcoded credentials!
+Aegis includes a complete database-backed user management system with no default credentials.

 ### Initial Setup

-When you first run the server setup script, it automatically creates:
+When you first run the server setup script (`./setup_and_start.sh`), it:
-- All database tables (users, nodes, policies, events)
+1. Creates all database tables (users, nodes, policies, events)
-- A default admin user with credentials: `admin` / `password123`

-**Security Warning:** Always change the default password immediately after first login!
+2. **Opens the user management tool** where you must create your first user account
+3. This account will be your login credentials for the dashboard

+**The setup script requires at least one user to be created before starting the server.**

 ### Managing Users